digicosmos86/MicroInventor/source/unit1/lesson6.rst

 Begin the class by reviewing these questions.
 The students may discuss these questions in groups first and then share these questions with the rest of the class.

-1. What is this program outputting the message to?
+1. What/where is this program outputting the message to?
 2. Can we output the message to other places/devices?
 How can we do so?
 3. Can you imagine where else we might output this message to?